miktoki/swarmtoolkit/swarmtoolkit/doc/source/complementary.rst

 Complementary packages
 ======================

-.. below are some packages that can complement `swtools`
+.. below are some packages that can complement `swarmtoolkit`

 Converting between geographic and magnetic coordinates `aacgmv2 <https://github.com/cmeeren/aacgmv2>`_
 -----------------------------------------------------------------------------------------------------